On the topology of convergence in measure, defined on the ring $\mathcal{M}(X,\mathscr{A},\mu)$: Connectedness in

 \end{enumerate}

 \end{theorem}

-Recall that $I_f$'s are open in $\mathcal{M}_\delta$ if and only if $\mu$ is bounded away from zero.
-Furthermore, $I_f$'s are the components in $\mathcal{M}_\delta$ for purely atomic measure spaces.
-Thus, if $\mu$ is bounded away from zero, then $\mathcal{M}_\delta$ is locally connected and when $\mu$ is purely atomic but not bounded away from zero (Example \ref{eg}(\ref{eg0})), $\mathcal{M}_\delta$ is not locally connected.
-Moreover, for a non-atomic measure space, $\mathcal{M}_\delta$ is connected, and hence locally connected.
+We shall terminate this section with the discussion of the notion of local connectedness of the space $\mathcal{M}_\mu$.
+That $\mathcal{M}_\mu$ is locally connected, whenever $\mu$ is bounded away from zero is obvious, as the space then becomes discrete.
+However, for a purely atomic measure $\mu$ which is not bounded away from zero, it follows from Theorem \ref{tatomic} that $\mathcal{M}_\mu$ is not locally connected.
+Moreover, for a non-atomic measure space, $\mathcal{M}_\mu$ is connected, and hence locally connected.
 We consolidate these ideas in a more general setting in the next result.

 \begin{theorem} Consider $\mu=\mu_1+\mu_2$, where $\mu_1$ and $\mu_2$ are as described in Theorem \ref{tdecompose}.
-Then $\mathcal{M}_\delta$ is locally connected if and only if the purely atomic part, $\mu_1$ is either zero or is bounded away from zero. \end{theorem}
+Then $\mathcal{M}_\mu$ is locally connected if and only if the purely atomic part, $\mu_1$ is either zero or is bounded away from zero. \end{theorem}

 \begin{proof}